dd32/td-gh-ex/readme.txt

 Author: FasterThemes
 Author URI: http://fasterthemes.com/
 Description: Customizable is a WordPress responsive cooperate theme based on Twitter bootstrap framework which can be used for personal or corporate websites.
 Customizable is a free WordPress theme with premium functionality and design.
 Customizable Pro version is a paid version which has several other options like 6 color schemes, different page templates, more Google Fonts options etc.
-Version: 2.1.3
+Version: 2.2
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Tags: right-sidebar, one-column, two-columns, fluid-layout, responsive-layout, full-width-template, theme-options, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, post-formats, sticky-post, translation-ready
+Tags: right-sidebar, one-column, two-columns, full-width-template, theme-options, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, post-formats, sticky-post, translation-ready
 Text Domain: customizable
 This theme, like WordPress, is licensed under the FasterThemes.
 Use it to make something cool, have fun, and share what you've learned with others.